- A quick round up on detail sanders available

 Porter Cable PCCW201B 9,000-11,000 opm, 20V, detail sander

-- Has variable speed dial.
+- Features a variable speed dial.

 - Features a rotating sanding pad.